Login

 Business debt can be helpful or harmful, depending on how much you acquire and how you use it.
 Here’s how to strike a balance for business success.

-Some debt can be necessary for business success.
-For example, repaying debt on time and in full can improve your business credit score, making it easier to get favorable terms from your own suppliers, vendors and other lenders in the future.
+Repaying debt on time and in full can improve your business credit score, making it easier to get favorable terms from your own suppliers, vendors and other lenders in the future.
 Another benefit is that you can usually deduct loan principal and interest from business taxes, which saves you money.
 Financing business growth with debt rather than equity also lets you maintain ownership and control of your business.

-Debt is often a necessary tool for business growth — the key is to ensure that your debt obligations don’t deteriorate cash flow.
+The key is to ensure that your debt obligations don’t deteriorate cash flow.
 How do you know when your business’s debt is supporting growth and when it has become a liability?
 Here are some signs to look for and tips for strategic debt management.

 What is a healthy amount of business debt?